 The official railway opening on the 24th October 2015 was a major milestone of which we are immensely proud.
 If you missed the opening, or wish to be reminded of the day, we have pictures of the opening along with links to many of the news sites that covered the opening..

-Our vision for 2016 is equally ambitious; to open a Community Heritage Centre to chronicle the rich and varied history of Mountsorrel and Rothley.
-Three nearby historic buildings have been dismantled, moved, and, together with a new building, form the basis of the Heritage Centre, providing Heritage Room, Granite’s coffee shop , a Community room (which is available to hire), and quiet room.
-The site will also provide a historic quarry demonstration area, additional platform to the Mountsorrel railway and a small railway museum featuring rolling stock that worked this railway.
+Our vision for 2016 is equally ambitious.
+We have already opened our Community Heritage Centre, which chronicles the rich and varied history of Mountsorrel and Rothley.
+Three nearby historic buildings were dismantled, moved, and, together with a new building, form the basis of the Heritage Centre, providing Heritage Room, Granite’s coffee shop , a Community room (which is available to hire), and quiet room.
+We are still working towards creating an historic quarry demonstration area, additional platform to the Mountsorrel railway and a small railway museum featuring rolling stock that worked this railway.

 The Heritage Centre and nature trail opened on the 25th April, whilst we hope to open the quarry demonstration and railway museum in the autumn.
 You can follow the build progress week by week on our build time-lapse page.